Dateline The Alligator Pear: November 2nd, 16:25

 “I’m sorry, who are you?”

 “I’m director of security.
 It’s my job to assess risk.”

 Standing in a fucking room on the 14th floor.
-The ocean floor is a great place to watch movies, and the Thin Man had seen his share.
+The ocean is a great place to watch movies, and the thin man had seen his share.
 He turned to Miller.
 “I came here because Alejandro asked me to.
 He asked me for a favor.”
 He pointed to the security man.
 “I said, the real favor, follow my advice and fire his fuckin’ ass because a loser is a loser.”